Columbus' Success and the Discovery and Exchange System

 Seville (Spain) — 15th century

-Certificates, letters, and decrees: important documents from various archives on the economic exploitation of the New World
+Certificates, letters and decrees on the Spanish exploration of the New World: a compendium of important documents from various archives concerning the economic exploitation of the Americas

 1. Important documents concerning Christopher Columbus (1451–1506) and the Conquista from various Spanish archives